Ri-Hong/htn-2024-backend-developer-challenge/README.md

 python3 app/db_init.py
 ```

 That program creates a database file called sql_app.db in the root directory of the project and populates it with data from HTN_2023_BE_Challenge_Data.json.
-Note that this script is destructive, meaning that running it will delete the existing database file and create a new one.
+Note that this script is destructive, meaning that running it will delete the existing database file (if one exists) and create a new one.

 ### Testing